SMAC-Group/course_intro_statistics/slides/chapter2_diet.md

     3.300     3.268
 ```

-Therefore, at the 95% confidence level, we fail to reject the null hypothesis.
+Since the p-value is equal to 96.22% which is larger than 5%, we fail to reject the null hypothesis at the 95% confidence level.